Chichester District: Civil parishes

+There are 67 civil parishes in Chichester District.
+The parish of Chichester holds city status, allowing the parish council to call itself a city council.
+The parish councils for Midhurst, Petworth and Selsey have each declared their parishes to be towns, allowing them to take the style "town council".
+Some of the smaller parishes have a parish meeting rather than a parish council.

 Landmarks

 Apart from the geographical landmarks Chichester District contains architectural and cultural places including Chichester Cathedral, Chichester Festival Theatre, The Novium and Pallant House Gallery in the city.
 Stately homes open to the public include Petworth House and Uppark, both National Trust properties, Goodwood House and Stansted Park.
 West Dean College is open at certain times of the year.
 There is horse racing at Goodwood Racecourse, the Goodwood Festival of Speed at Goodwood House, and the Goodwood Revival at Goodwood Motor Racing Circuit.
 Cowdray House is a ruined Tudor mansion near Midhurst.
 Fishbourne Roman Palace lies west of Chichester city centre.
 To the north of the city are Weald and Downland Open Air Museum and Halnaker Windmill.
 There are gardens open to the public at Woolbeding and Pound Commons and West Dean College.